Zac Doerzaph | email@example.com

 Division Director: Michelle Chaka

-CTBS solves complex and meaningful truck and bus safety problems through deployment, testing, analysis, education, and outreach.
-With a focus on addressing real-world problems, this center follows a research-to-practice philosophy by translating research findings into actionable countermeasures – most recently with a heavy focus on leading-edge driver assistance and automated truck and bus technologies.
+The Division of Freight, Transit, and Heavy Vehicle Safety (DTBS) solves complex and meaningful truck and bus safety problems through deployment, testing, analysis, education, and outreach.
+With a focus on addressing real-world problems, this center follows a research-to-practice philosophy by translating research findings into actionable countermeasures – most recently with a strong focus on cutting-edge driver assistance and automated truck and bus technologies.
+With a long history in establishing key partnerships across a variety of industry and government stakeholders, DTBS has conducted innovative research-based initiatives that support the safety, health, and well-being of truck and bus drivers and those that share the roads with them.

 Leads research aspects involving the development of mechanical and electrical systems, manages VTTI research facilities, and assists with high performance computing resources needs.